smcantab/chen3201-spring2021/docs/organization.md

 - If the academic dishonesty is related to a midterm or the final exam, closely proctored supplemental exams will be offered and graded as pass (C-) or fail (F).
 The student will receive a grade no higher than a C- in the course.
 - If the academic dishonesty is related to the homework, the homework will get a score of 0 and this will count towards the final grade.
-- You are allowed to use the codes from the book or codes that are posted from class, recitation and previous homeworks.
+- You are allowed to use the codes from the book or codes that are posted from class, recitation and previous homeworks (you must indicate the origin of the code when you do so).
 You are not allowed to use codes developed by previous or current students or any codes posted on-line.

 ### Code of Conduct